Torivicky/simple_shell/README.md

         _strcat - concatenates two strings with a / in the middle _strlen - calculates the length of a string tokenize.c - tokenizing function
-        tokenize - creates an array of tokens from a buffer with a specified delimiter.l
+        tokenize - creates an array of tokens from a buffer with a specified delimiter.
+Requirements

+simple_shell is designed to run in the Ubuntu 20.04 LTS linux environment and to be compiled using the GNU compiler collection v. gcc with flags-Wall, -Werror, -Wextra, -pedantic, -std=gnu89l